itisyb/wisprarch/docs/configuration.md

-# ChezWizper Configuration Guide
+# Audetic Configuration Guide

-ChezWizper is configured via a single TOML file located at `~/.config/chezwizper/config.toml`.
-This guide covers everything you need to know about configuring ChezWizper for your needs.
+Audetic is configured via a single TOML file located at `~/.config/audetic/config.toml`.
+This guide covers everything you need to know about configuring Audetic for your needs.

 ## Quick Start